-There Are Lots Of Antibiotics In The Beef Supply.
+Lots Of Antibiotics Are Used In Beef Production.
 McDonald's Vows To Change This

 With chicken, it's common for "the same entity [to] handle everything from hatching to slaughter," Hoelzer says.
 And chickens are typically hatched and slaughtered within 50 days.
 But with cattle, she says, "there are many different entities involved in beef production, over a longer period of time."

-For instance, cows are often transported from a ranch to a feed lot.
+For instance, cows are often transported from a ranch to a feedlot.
 "So you load them in a truck and ship them for many miles to a feed lot," explains Lance Price, a professor at George Washington University's Milken Institute School of Public Health and the founding director of the Antibiotic Resistance Action Center.

 Price says that during this transportation process, the cows can become vulnerable to what's known in the industry as shipping fever, "so that's one of the justifications for using antibiotics.
 Another example: "You switch [the cows' diets] from grass to corn and soybeans, which is not what they evolved to eat and they start getting liver abscesses," Price explains.
 So, this is another justification to "treat them with lots of antibiotics once they're on the feedlot."

 McDonald's says its aim is to have its beef suppliers monitor and report their antibiotic use.
-The company plans to work with an organization called FAI in Oxford, England, that will develop a web-based portal so beef suppliers can upload their antibiotic use information.
+The company plans to work with an organization called FAI in Oxford, England, that will develop a Web-based portal so beef suppliers can upload their antibiotic use information.
 Based on what they find, McDonald's will set market-specific reduction targets for suppliers in each country.

 GW's Price applauds McDonald's approach.
 "I think it's a big step," Price says.
 According to the Centers for Disease Control and Prevention in the U.S., at least 2 million people get an antibiotic-resistant infection each year, and at least 23,000 people die.

-Pew's Karin Hoelzer says she'd like to see industry-wide standards for reducing antibiotic use in beef, but "given the scale and pace of change in the food sector, we think McDonald's has done a commendable job tackling these important issues head on."
+Hoelzer says she'd like to see industrywide standards for reducing antibiotic use in beef, but "given the scale and pace of change in the food sector, we think McDonald's has done a commendable job tackling these important issues head on."